ThLentzas/dvd-store-api/README.md

 # Features
 * User registration and login with JWT authentication
-* Password encryption using BCrypt
-* Role-based authorization with Spring Security
 * Caching of DVD data with Redis
 * HATEOAS
 * Docker support